 - Robbery: this includes thefts made under threat or through use of violence.
+It also applies abroad.

 Is cycle theft covered?

 Cycle theft outside the home is only covered if you add “simple theft away from home” to your contents insurance policy.
-This also applies to any other items you might carry around with you, such as a handbag or laptop.
+This also applies to items you might carry around with you, such as a handbag or laptop.
 In the event of a theft, the insurance company will pay out the value of replacing the items as new.
 You are therefore always advised to include “simple theft away from home” in your policy.

 How expensive is contents insurance?

-The most important tips in a nutshell:
+The most important tips in a nutshell

 - Check to see if the policy includes “simple theft away from home”: most thefts take place outside the home.